mparigi/cartpole-evolutionary-strategies/README.md

 This weight/bias to output scenario can be viewed as a neural network from the inputs directly to a single output (which is then mapped to the discrete action space) with no hidden layers.

 ```

+## Output Explanation

+Every generation, the scores of each individual of the population is printed,
+  along with the score of the best performing individual, and the average score
+  across the population.

+At the end of the program, a graph is displayed of the *best* score of each population over the generations.